deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Let's say we hold this value (__`40252C11`__) in EAX.

 At this point we could execute `shr eax, 0x8` instruction.
-This will shift the contents of EAX to the right by 8 bits and dynamically add the byte needed to fill the x86 register in least significant bit location, in the form of zeros.
+This will shift the contents of EAX to the right by 8 bits and dynamically add the byte needed to fill the EAX register in most significant bit location (least significant if viewing from a little endian perspective) in the form of zeros.

 ```console
 40252C11